Monstera Deliciosa makes a popular houseplant that can be grown from seed. The holes and splits on its evergreen leaves give it a gorgeous appearance.

 - You can use the container’s lid to cover your seeds.
 I prefer a transparent plastic wrapping sheet as it is readily available in the kitchen.

 Your work is not over when you have planted the seeds.
-To help your Monstera Deliciosa grow into a beautiful plant, you need to activate germination.
-This procedure only occurs when the atmospheric conditions are suitable for the young seeds.
+You have to activate germination to help your Monstera deliciosa grow into a beautiful plant.
+This procedure only occurs when the atmospheric conditions suit young seeds.

 These are the most critical factors you need to consider.

-For germination of Monstera Deliciosa seeds, nothing is as importantant as moisture.
+Nothing is as important as moisture for the germination of Monstera deliciosa seeds.
 They need a humid and warm environment.
-Covering with a Ziploc bag helps retain the moisture.
+Covering with a Ziploc bag helps retain moisture.

 However, it is equally essential that the soil mix is not soggy.
-Too much water will drown your Monstera Deliciosa seeds.
-Checking the texture of the soil would help you detect abnormal levels of moisture.
+Too much water will drown your seeds.
+Checking the texture of the soil would help you detect abnormal moisture levels.

-Having a hole on the bottom of your container will also drain the excess water.
+A hole in your container’s bottom will also drain the excess water.

 My Monstera Deliciosa seeds grow the fastest when the weather is slightly warm.
 Your seeds will also need a moist and warm atmosphere before they can sprout.

 It is because germination relies on enzymes present in the seeds.
 These enzymes only activate when the surrounding temperature is optimum.
-Monstera Deliciosa seeds show quick growth when the temperature ranges from 70-80 Fahrenheit (21-27 degrees Celsius).
+Monstera Deliciosa seeds show quick growth when temperatures range from 70-80 Fahrenheit (21-27 degrees Celsius).

 You can ensure this by growing Monstera Deliciosa at the end of spring or the start of summer.

-Seeds rarely germinate in utter dark.
-Monstera Deliciosa seeds also grow into healthy plants if they have slightly bright and indirect sunlight besides warmth and moisture.
+Seeds rarely germinate in utter darkness.
+Monstera Deliciosa seeds also grow into healthy plants with slightly bright and indirect sunlight besides warmth and moisture.

 Sunlight levels become more relevant once you see the sprouts.
 The young leaves will depend on bright and indirect sunlight to photosynthesize.
 Besides, sunlight is crucial for Monstera Deliciosa to develop holes and splits in its leaves.

 Monsteras are generally fast-growing plants.
-However, it is best to be patient when you are growing your Monstera Deliciosa from seeds.
+However, it is best to be patient when growing your Monstera Deliciosa from seeds.

 I provided my Monstera Deliciosa seeds with suitable conditions when I grew my Monstera from seeds.
 I saw new sprouts within two weeks.
 However, they can also take up to a month.